 DAY 14 APRIL 17

 Visit the Great Wall of China, toast your journey with a glass of Champagne and enjoy a light picnic lunch.
-On the way back to Beijing, visit the Lama Temple, where Edmund Capon will meet you and your fellow Traveller Tours guests.
-This evening, enjoy a farewell dinner at Huajia Yiyuan restaurant in the company of Edmund Capon and Kirsty Needham.
+On the way back to Beijing, visit the Lama Temple, where John McDonald will meet you and your fellow Traveller Tours guests.
+This evening, enjoy a farewell dinner at Huajia Yiyuan restaurant in the company of John McDonald and Kirsty Needham.
 Meals BLD, Regent Hotel

 Enjoy the morning at your leisure before being transferred to the airport for your overnight flight to Sydney or Melbourne.
 Meal B